RRS James Clark Ross icebreaker Review and Specifications

 Review of RRS James Clark Ross icebreaker

-RRS James Clark Ross is an UK icebreaking vessel used primarily as a logistics (research / survey / cargo) supply ship serving Antarctica-based scientific stations.
-The vessel can also be chartered as cruise ship on biological, oceanographic and geophysical themed itineraries.
+RRS James Clark Ross is a UK icebreaking vessel used primarily as a logistics (research/survey/cargo) supply ship serving Antarctica-based scientific stations.
+The vessel can also be chartered as a cruise ship on biological, oceanographic and geophysical themed itineraries.
 Departures are roundtrip from Port Stanley (Falkland Islands).
 On Arctic expedition voyages the ship leaves from Portsmouth England (homeported at the Naval Base).
 RRS stands for "Royal Research Ship".

 James Clark Ross icebreaker vessel details

 - The icebreaker features an ice-strengthened double hull, Sperry Marine Bridge System, GMDSS-SAIT radar, Satellite Picture Receiver (MSGS-30), scientific mooring winch (length 4 km / 2,48 ml), shallow UW (underwater) camera (for depths up to 500 m / 1640 ft), multibeam echo sounders (swath bathymetry), cargo cranes (forward and aft), gantry cranes (midship and aft).
 The vessel also provides 5 containerized labs (4 on aft deck and 1 on the forward deck).

 - The James Clark Ross ship has a total of 31 passenger berths in all 20 passengers' (scientific or expedition cruise) staterooms, including 15 single cabins (with Pullman beds), 4 cabins (with 4 beds each) and 1 suite (with 2 single beds).